G00411367/pands-project/README.md

         - Max values for sepals are about 40% bigger than min & around double for petals

 - Hitograms for Sepal length, Sepal width, Petal length and Petal width were ploted individually and saved in the plot folder
-- A matrix pf above histograms was ploted in one figure for an overall analysis
+- A matrix of above histograms was ploted in one figure for an overall analysis
    ```
     fig, axes = plt.subplots(2, 2, figsize=(10, 10))
     axes[0,0].set_title('Sepal Length')